Advice on street parties

 - intend to provide entertainment to the wider public

 - intend to charge for your event.

-You do not need a licence to sell food at a private party (unless you wanted to sell hot food and drink after 11pm).
+You do not usually need a licence to sell food at a private party, but you must ensure that any food provided is safe to eat.

 Tombola and raffles

-Any proceeds from the tombola or raffle must go to a good cause such as a charity or towards covering the cost of the party.
-If you want to raise money for a good cause in another way, you could consider asking for donations from guests instead.
+Proceeds from the tombola or raffle must go to a good cause such as a charity or towards covering the cost of the party.

 We don't insist on a risk plan for small street parties, but it is a good idea to have a back up plan if things do not go as you expected.
 For example, what will you do if it rains?

 You can decorate your street for a party, but ensure that any bunting is strung high enough to not obstruct any emergency vehicles that may need access.